TnExperts/crypto-investment-solana-nft/README.md

 ## Project Architecture

-Talk about the implemented architecture\*.
+TODO: Talk about the implemented architecture\*.
 V1: MVVM.
 V2: Flux

 ### Backend

-Layered architecture with RESTful API with CRUD operations.
+TODO: API Design (Layered architecture with RESTful API with CRUD operations)

 ### Frontend

-MVVM architecture for this project using MobX for state management for React Components.
+TODO: Component Designs MVVM architecture for this project using MobX for state management for React Components.

 ### Folder Structure